huntikins/portfolio-v8/_posts/javascript-zen.md

 - [Introducing Alpine.js: A Tiny JavaScript Framework](https://www.smashingmagazine.com/2020/03/introduction-alpinejs-javascript-framework/)

 ## Feedback:
 If you are interested in providing feedback about the presentation, please [fill out this form](https://forms.gle/ScAYEtzXba8zNCCv8).
-As a thank you for filling out the survey, you will be entered into a raffle for a big prize at the KCDC closing ceremony!
+As a thank you for filling out the survey, you will be entered into a raffle for a Meta Quest 3 at the KCDC closing ceremony!